FadeDragon/Resume2020/README.md

 # Resume2020
 Portfolio repository to complement my resume.

+Thanks for having a look.

-Any work shown here can be used to help anyone in their work :)
+Although the stuff here is really basic, any work shown here can be used to help anyone if they found it useful :)

 Please note that sensitive data have been zero'ed out, and references to my company's software artifacts + core business logic have been removed.

 Hence the projects here cannot execute properly without some changes.

-Thanks for having a look and for your kind understanding.
+Please understand.